aubble/goTunneLS/README.md

 Key -- path to the key file

 ####Optional Server fields

-Issuer -- Path to the issuer file of the cert.
+Issuer -- path to the issuer file of the cert.
 Only used in OCSP to validate the response.

-OCSPInterval -- Interval between OCSP staple updates in seconds.
+OCSPInterval -- interval between OCSP staple updates in seconds.
 Only applies when the OCSP responder has the most up to date information, otherwise the interval between OCSP staple updates will be until the next update.

-#####SessionKeyRotationInterval
-Interval between session key rotation in seconds
+SessionKeyRotationInterval -- interval between session key rotation in seconds

-####Client Options
+####Optional Client Options

-#####Cert
+Cert
 Optional field in a client node for the path of the RootCA for the certificate from the server.
 Useful when using self signed certificates.

-####LogPath
-Path to the log file

 ## Example